Amongst Men

 Amongst Men (Entre hombres) is a four-part Argentine crime thriller television miniseries based on the eponymous novel by Germán Maggiori.
 It was released on HBO Max on 26 September 2021.

 Premise

 The fiction is set in the fringes of the Province of Buenos Aires towards 1996.
 In the wake of the death of a woman during an orgy because of overdose, the VHS recording the party becomes a macguffin in the plot, which explores the Argentine criminal gangs and their relation with the police.

 Cast

 Production and release

 The series is based on the novel of the same name by Germán Maggiori, first published in 2001.
 Produced by HBO Latin America and Pol-ka Producciones, shooting began in June 2019.
 Pablo Fendrik directed the episodes.
 The score was composed by Cachorro López and Juan Blas Caballero.
 The series was pre-screened on 2 March 2021 at the 71st Berlin International Film Festival.
-Consisting of fourt parts featuring a runtime of about an hour each, Amongst Men debuted on HBO Max on 26 September 2021.
+Consisting of four parts featuring a runtime of about an hour each, Amongst Men debuted on HBO Max on 26 September 2021.